nutanix/kubectl-karbon/README.md

 ### Manual

  - Download your corresponding [release](https://github.com/nutanix/kubectl-karbon/releases)
- - Install the binary somewhere in your PATH (/usr/local/bin for example)
+ - Install the binary somewhere in your PATH (for example /usr/local/bin or Windows equivalent)
  - use it with `kubectl karbon`

 ***MacOS X notes for security error***